yugabyte/yugabyte-db/docs/content/preview/explore/cluster-management/point-in-time-recovery-ycql.md

     (4 rows)
     ```

-1. Now restore back to a time before this table was altered, as described in [Restore from a relative time](#restore-from-a-relative-time).
+1. Restore back to a time before this table was altered, as described in [Restore from a relative time](#restore-from-a-relative-time).

 1. Due to a ycqlsh caching issue, to check the effect of this change, you need to drop out of your current ycqlsh session and log back in.